What Does NC Mean in the UFC? | Simply Explained

 What Does NC Mean in the UFC?

 NC on a fighter's record means it is a 'No Contest'.
-A No Contest means that no fighter won, lost or drew in the fight.
+A No Contest means that no fighter won, lost, or drew in the fight.

 • An accidental injury where the fighter can no longer continue

-No Contest Examples in the UFC
+No Contests That Have Occurred in the UFC

 Kevin Holland vs Kyle Daukaus